Separability Idempotents and Multiplier Algebras

-Remark that we are only using 'half' of the assumptions.
-We just need the anti-isomor\-phism $S:B\to C$ and not the other one $S':C\to B$.
-Using the anti-isomorphism $S'$, we can formulate a similar result.
-This indicates that we have a condition that is more restrictive than what is common in the literature. \snl We will see this more clearly when we consider our notion in the finite-dimensional unital case.
-This seems to be the right place to do so.
-It also illustrates some of our conditions.
+Remark that we are only using part of the assumptions for the proof of the above result.
+We just need the anti-homomor\-phism $S_B:B\to M(C)$ and not the other one $S_C:C\to M(B)$.
+Using the other antipodal map $S_C$, we can formulate a similar result. \snl Related is the following example.

-\iinspr{1.11} Examples \rm i) Let $A$ be a finite-dimensional algebra with identity.
-Assume that $E=\sum_i u_i\otimes v_i$ is an element in $A\otimes A$ satisfying and that